-To provide a scenario for upgrading the Fabcar chaincode that we just deployed, let's assume that Org1 and Org2 would like to install a version of the chaincode that is written in another language.
+To provide a scenario for upgrading the asset-transfer (basic) chaincode that we just deployed, let's assume that Org1 and Org2 would like to install a version of the chaincode that is written in another language.
 They will use the Fabric chaincode lifecycle to update the chaincode version and ensure that both organizations have installed the new chaincode before it becomes active on the channel.

-We are going to assume that Org1 and Org2 initially installed the GO version of the Fabcar chaincode, but would be more comfortable working with a chaincode written in JavaScript.
-The first step is to package the JavaScript version of the Fabcar chaincode.
-If you used the JavaScript instructions to package your chaincode when you went through the tutorial, you can install new chaincode binaries by following the steps for packaging a chaincode written in Go or Java.
+We are going to assume that Org1 and Org2 initially installed the GO version of the asset-transfer (basic) chaincode, but would be more comfortable working with a chaincode written in JavaScript.
+The first step is to package the JavaScript version of the asset-transfer (basic) chaincode.
+If you used the JavaScript instructions to package your chaincode when you went through the tutorial, you can install new chaincode binaries by following the steps for packaging a chaincode written in Go or TypeScript.